Brad Sweet

-Bradley Kirk Sweet (born December 31, 1985) is an American professional race car driver and a veteran of the World of Outlaws Sprint Car Series, driving the No. 49 for Kasey Kahne Racing, where he has earned the nickname 'The Big Cat'.
-Sweet was formerly a JR Motorsports development driver in the NASCAR Nationwide Series.
+Bradley Kirk Sweet (born December 31, 1985) is an American sprint car driver and co-founder of SLC promotions with Kyle Larson and Colby Copeland.
+After a spell as a JR Motorsports development driver in the NASCAR Nationwide Series, he won five World of Outlaws Sprint Car Series titles from 2019 to 2023 and earned a total 92 race wins.
+In 2022, he co-founded High Limit Racing, where he claimed the 2024 championship and 14 race wins.
+Nicknamed 'The Big Cat', Sweet competed for Kasey Kahne Racing from 2014 until his retirement as a full-time driver in 2025.

 Racing career

 Early career

 Sweet began his top-level racing career in 2008, driving for Kasey Kahne Racing in midget cars and sprint cars in the USAC National Midget Series and World of Outlaws series.
 Sweet proved competitive, winning some of the series' top races, including the Knoxville Midget Nationals, and won at Eldora Speedway, one of the most famous short tracks in America, in both sprint and midget cars.
 Sweet also began driving stock cars, making starts in the ARCA Racing Series and NASCAR Camping World Truck Series starting in 2009.
-In 2010 and 2011 he drove partial seasons in the Camping World Truck Series for Stringer Motorsports and Turner Motorsports, finishing 28th in points in 2011.
+In 2010 and 2011, he drove partial seasons in the Camping World Truck Series for Stringer Motorsports and Turner Motorsports, finishing 28th in points in 2011.

 NASCAR Nationwide Series

 In 2012 Sweet drove the No. 38 Nationwide Series car, a Chevrolet sponsored by Great Clips and owned by Turner Motorsports, in a limited schedule.
 He competed in 18 of the series' races, with Kasey Kahne driving the car during the remainder of the year.
 Sweet competed for the Nationwide Series Rookie of the Year award.
-In addition to driving in the Nationwide Series, he will also continue to drive for Kasey Kahne Racing in the World of Outlaws series, driving the No. 49.
+In addition to driving in the Nationwide Series, he would also continue to drive for Kasey Kahne Racing in the World of Outlaws series, driving the No. 49.
 He finished 18th in series points, before moving to JR Motorsports to drive the No. 5 Chevrolet Camaro part-time in 2013.